-César Brodermann, from Mexico City, is a multifaceted artist residing in Tel Aviv.
+César Brodermann, from Mexico City, is a multidisciplinary artist

-Brodermann has taught internationally in places such as Costa Rica, Mexico and throughout the U.S. at institutions such as University of the Arts in Philadelphia, School of Creative and Performing Arts in New York City, and DOMO in Mexico City.
+Brodermann has belonged to different companies on his trajectory, such as 'Gallim Dance' in New York, with which he was able to perform at the Metropolitan Museum of Art in New York, In addition to belonging to different companies, Brodermann has taken his knowledge to countries of America such as: Costa Rica, Mexico and the United States at the University of the Arts in Philadelphia, the School of Creative and Performing Arts in New York and DOMO in Mexico City.

-Brodermann's art installations have been presented at Heath Gallery (NY), Center for Performance Research (NY), and Brooklyn Night Baazar (NY).
+Brodermann's art installations have been presented at the Health Gallery, Center for Performance Research and Brooklyn Night Bazaar in New York.

 As director, his first short film entitled 'Are you holding me, or am I holding myself?'
 Made in 2017, was presented and winner of several national and international awards in countries such as the United States, Canada, Scotland, and Europe, being part of the short film corner at the Cannes Film Festival.